 Cease trading immediately

-According to UK insolvency law it is illegal for a company director to continue trading (accepting new contracts, taking out additional loans or lines of credit, taking payments from clients for products or services that have not yet been rendered, etc.) once they’re aware of the fact that the company is insolvent.
+According to UK insolvency law, it is illegal for a company director to continue trading (accepting new contracts, taking out additional loans or lines of credit, taking payments from clients for products or services that have not yet been rendered, etc.) once they’re aware of the fact that the company is insolvent.
 Unfortunately, claiming ignorance will usually not be enough to satisfy the Court in a formal insolvency proceeding, and if your company is eventually liquidated keep in mind that the liquidator will be conducting an investigation to ascertain whether the directors of your company committed any misconduct during or leading up to the time the business was known to be insolvent (ideally you also have a D&O insurance policy in place to help protect against any legal action brought personally against directors).

 Contact HMRC and creditors